 Private finance in development

 In 2017, a “private finance” component was added to the programme, thus making it a comprehensive Public and Private Finance for Development project.
 Not only public, but also private resources are now needed to support development.
 In development cooperation, they are gradually being perceived as an equivalent source of financing.
 The good news is that the Slovak private sector is becoming more interested in development initiatives and its engagement is on the rise.
 It is dealt with also in The Medium-Term Strategy for Development Cooperation of the Slovak Republic for 2019-2023.

-The Private Sector in Development Cooperation Programme is focusing on mobilization of private financial resources, knowledge, expertise and technologies that have the potential to support achievement of SDGs in beneficiary countries.
-The PSDC component was designed to create favorable conditions for Slovak companies, consultants, and other organizations (e.g. civil society organizations, academia) for entering new markets, getting involved in development cooperation, sharing and addressing risks, identifying new, long-term business partners, and opportunities to invest in the developing countries, thus increasing their well-being.
+The private sector for development cooperation focuses on the mobilization of private financial resources, knowledge, expertise and technologies that have the potential to support achievement of sustainable development goals (SDGs).
+The “private sector” part of the project creates favourable conditions for Slovak companies, consultants, and other organizations (e.g. non-governmental organizations, academia) for entering new markets, getting involved in development cooperation, sharing and addressing risks, identifying new, long-term business partners, and opportunities to invest in the developing countries, thus increasing their well-being.

 Timeline of activities

 2017 – today (until at least 2023)

 Since 2017, the programme has been implemented in an updated version as the Public and Private Finance for Development Programme in the frame of the Ministry of Finance of the Slovak Republic – the United Nations Development Programme (UNDP) partnership.

 The Public Finance for Development Programme was part of a broader partnership between the United Nations Development Programme (UNDP) and the Slovak Republic, with the Ministry of Finance of the Slovak Republic and the Ministry of Foreign and European Affairs of the Slovak Republic actively involved.